-The large, squared teeth and long whiskers of a rodent are often enough to identify a potential threat.
+The large, squared teeth and long whiskers are often enough to identify a potential threat.
 However, each rodent species has its own unique set of characteristics:

-Roof rats infest homes from the top down, and may be spotted by their scaly tails and blunt snouts.
+Roof rats infest homes from the top down and can be spotted by their scaly tails and blunt snouts.

 Unlike their rodent cousins, squirrels have large, bushy, dark-colored tails.

-The white bellies, large ears, and pointed snouts of field mice are common sights around Texan homes.
+The white bellies, large ears, and pointed snouts of field mice are familiar sights around Texan homes.

 House mice are entirely reliant on human activity to survive, which is why they may be found scurrying into kitchens or pantries.